EventConNews/EventConNewsBlog/README.md

 # EventConNewsBlog
-This repo contains a blog detailing upcoming live events and coventions
+This repo contains a blog detailing upcoming live events and conventions

 ### Blog Schedule
 | March| April | May| June |